nohehf/qrpy/README.md

 ## How to use:

+	import Qr
-    #To create a qr which contains 'hello world':
+    #To create a qr which contains 'github.com/nohehf/qrpy':
-    qr = Qr('hello world',mask=0,forceVersion=1,errorCorrectionLevel='L')
+    qr = Qr(
+    'github.com/nohehf/qrpy',
+    mask=0,
+    forceVersion=2,
+    errorCorrectionLevel='L')
-    qr.save(path) #saves the image to the specified path qr.Im #The pillow Image of the Qr qr.matrix #The numpy array of the Qr qr.finalBits #The raw bit strig encoded in the Qr, including error correction
+    qr.save(path) #saves the image to the specified path

+    qr.Im #The pillow Image of the Qr
+    qr.matrix #The numpy array of the Qr
+    qr.finalBits #The raw bits string encoded in the Qr, including error correction

 ## Current version: v0